 When asked what he loves most about America, Abraham said 'everything.'
 "It's really, really fun," the teen said.
 "And getting used to the weather, the food and some of this stuff.
 It's kind of a new experience for me.
 And it's also nice."
 Meanwhile, the Walkers are enjoying witnessing the two brothers experience their "firsts" in America.
 "It's absolutely magical and amazing because you think about the first time you take a toddler through, and they're like in awe.
 And some kids hate it.
 It's the same, only they're old enough to verbalize how crazy this experience is," Walker told WJZY.

 Abraham's birthday was one such first.
 "We never knew about something called a birthday," the teen said.
 "It just feels like God is showing all the blessings in you.
-Everybody in the whole world is giving you their best love that they have ever given.
+Everybody in the whole world is giving you the best love that they have ever given.
 That is what it feels like to have that cake."
 Abraham shared that the unforgettable moment brought him back to his days on the street in Sierra Leone, praying for a family and not knowing that his prayers would be answered in ways he had never imagined.
 "I love them more than they can ever imagine in the world.
-They're the ones that showed me to the world, and showed me what happiness is, and showed me what love is, and showed me what it means to have a family around you.
+They're the ones that showed me the world and showed me what happiness is and showed me what love is and showed me what it means to have a family around you.
 I really, really want to say thank you to them for that," he said.